surrsurus/gazelle/README.md

 #### Linux

-1. Install Python 2 with your package manager of choice
+1. Install Python 2 with your package manager of choice (though on most distros it should be included by default)
 2. Run `linux-repl.sh`

 # Basic Usage